10.1. Multi-Class Programs And The UML

 Disagreements About The Class Relationships

 Inheritance further distinguishes itself as the only relationship whose meaning is clear, well-established, and undisputed.
-Unfortunately, practitioners sometimes disagree about what the remaining relationships mean or if they contribute value to object orientation.
+Practitioners sometimes have differing views about what the remaining relationships mean or if they contribute value to object orientation.

 The constructive relationships, association, aggregation, and composition, have many common properties.
 Their similarities cause confusion and disagreement over their interpretation.
 Summarizing the confusion, Fowler3 states: